burukuru/docs/pages/documentation/8-deploy-grakn/grakn-deployment-guide.md

 ## Setting up Grakn

+### Minimum Requirements

+Grakn can run on default Java settings (heap of 768MB, 1GB machine) if the graph is small enough.
+Recommended production settings are at least 4GB machine with 3GB heap.

+Cassandra will need at least 1GB of memory by itself if run on same machine.

 ### Standalone Grakn

 You can start a standalone instance of Grakn by running `grakn.sh start`.
 This will produce a working environment for importing and analysing your data.